forj-oss/forj-docker/README.md

   rake build and dev targets for vagrant provisioner will now do this automatically.
   On bare systems you can simply run src/docker_install.sh on the system you want to dockerize.
   We use garethr plugin for the heavy lifting.
+* we need a docker_install_registry.sh script to install a private registry. garether plugin has a nice way to setup and deploy a private registry.
+  There should be a build target and script that can use this plugin to do that for us.
 #License
 forj-docker is licensed under the Apache License, Version 2.0.
 See LICENSE for full license text.